bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 structure and each cell in each row should adhere to the column’s specification (i.e., that data type of that column).
-For example if you run the `data()` command in R / RStudio, you will get a list of all of the pre-loaded datasets available in R.
+For example if you run the `data()` command in R / RStudio, you will get a list of all of the pre-loaded data sets available in R.

 For example, want to know about [Swiss Fertility and Socioeconomic Indicators (1888)